timjogorman/RicherEventDescription/guidelines.md

 in the text), omit them from annotation.
 - generic we, everyone,
-and people, when they do not describe a document-specific set like americans\textquotedbl{
-but rather some broader generic set like humanity, does not get set/member relations.
+and people, when they do not describe a document-specific set like "Americans" but rather some broader generic set like humanity, do not get set/member relations.
 - someone, anyone,
 one: These do not entail set/member relationships between themselves and the possible candidates.